THE DOORS' "CARS HISS BY MY WINDOW": A JIM MORRISON'S BLUES

 This alludes to the well-known Blues and Rhythm And Blues

-artist Jimmy Reed, a prominent exponent of these musical forms in the late
+artist Jimmy Reed, who was a leading figure in these musical forms in the late

 1950s and early 1960s.
-Reed was also an early reference point for bands such as
+Reed was also an early and notable influence on bands such as

 The Rolling Stones and The Animals.

-From this starting point, The Doors create a sound
+From this starting point, The Doors created a sound

-that owes much to the aforementioned Chicago Blues, whose rhythm is slowed down
+that owed much to the aforementioned Chicago Blues, whose rhythm is slowed down

 considerably in order to emphasize the tune’s melancholic, indolent atmosphere and

-highlight the contrast with the pressing episode that follows, the title track
+highlight the contrast with the pressing episode that follows, the title track, "L.A.
+Woman".

 The song's official version, which is over four